dotjarvis/Quiz-plarform/README.md

-This project is desinge yo react to
+uThis project is desinge yo react to